Metrophobe/react-primer/README.md

-## React Primer - Ex9 Exception Handling)
+## React Primer - Ex10 - Components and Life Cycle Methods and Hooks

 This project contains a set of react examples and are all created using [Create React App](https://github.com/facebook/create-react-app).
 Each example is set in a different branch so that you can review them separately with the root branch being a simple empty application.
 This read me will be updated accordingly when new examples are added.
 Cheers.

 This example shows how to use

-- Excption Handling through ErrorBoundary
+- Component Subdivision and Seperation of Concerns
+- Life Cycle Methods in a Class Component
-- ComponentDidCatch (currently no hook exists for functional components)
+- UseEffect hook ...
+- PureComponent
-- Using (old) state
+- React.memo()
-- throwing an error ...

 ## Note

-to see the Error Boundary in action you need to build a production build (to disable react debugging)
+Strict Mode causes Double Renders to happen (can be Removed from App component)

 ## Available Scripts